pombreda/django-th-rss/README.rst

 RSS Connector
 =============

-This connector get RSS/ATOM Feeds that will be automatically sent to your internet service from Trigger Happy
+From Trigger Happy, this connector get RSS/ATOM Feeds that will be automatically sent to your internet service

 Requirements :
 ==============